 Commercial airlines fly into the airports in two of Fort Union's gateway communities: Williston, ND, and Sidney, MT.
-In both communities, cars are available for rent.
+Rental cars are available to rent in both communities.

 From Williston, ND, take U.S. 2 West and follow the highway signs to North Dakota 1804.
 Turn left onto ND 1804 and then drive through the town of Trenton and passed Fort Buford and the intersection of North Dakota 58.
 The Fort Union entrance road will be on the left, or south, side of ND 1804 about 1.5 miles west of ND 58.